-Ok, I know you might think that you can just swirl this easy crepe batter around the pan.
-While you can do that, a crepe spreader will help you achieve perfect basic crepes.
+Ok, I know you might think that you can just swirl this batter around the pan.
+While you can do that, a crepe spreader will help you achieve perfect crepes.

 I made all these easy crepes below with the help of a crepe spreader.
 That’s the only way I ever get the best crepes.

 Because the pan is buttered and hot when you pour on the batter, without a crepe spreader, you really only have a few seconds to swirl the batter around.